pachterlab/kb_docs/docs/source/index/index_generation.rst

 Selecting GTF entries
 ---------------------

-One can use ``--include-attribute`` or ``-exclude-attribute`` to include or exclude certain entries from the GTF file.
+One can use ``--include-attribute`` or ``--exclude-attribute`` to include or exclude certain entries from the GTF file.
 For example, to only include protein-coding genes and lncRNAs/lincRNAs when making an index, one can do:

 .. code-block:: text